lammps/lammps/doc/src/pair_airebo.rst

 the first two optional flag arguments to the pair_style command are included, the LJ and torsional terms can be turned off.
 Note that both or neither of the flags must be included.
-If both of the LJ an torsional terms are turned off, it becomes the 2nd-generation REBO potential, with a small caveat on the spline fitting procedure mentioned below.
+If both of the LJ an torsional terms are turned off, it becomes the second-generation REBO potential, with a small caveat on the spline fitting procedure mentioned below.
 This can be specified directly as pair_style *rebo* with no additional arguments.